-(Matthew 4:14) so that what was spoken by the prophet Isaiah might be fulfilled:
+(Matthew 4:14) That it might be fulfilled which was spoken by Esaias the prophet, saying,

 Jesus conducted His ministry with intention; nothing happened to Him by chance.
 Jesus chose to fulfill the law and the prophets by beginning His public ministry in Galilee to fulfill the prophet Isaiah (see Isaiah 9:1,2).
 In addition to His powerful preaching and many miracles, one reason we know Jesus is the Messiah and Son of God is from His intentional fulfillment of so many prophecies in the Old Testament.